mikebgdev/HabitTracker/README.md

 ### Development with Docker Compose

-Alternatively, you can launch the application using Docker Compose:
+Alternatively, you can launch the application using Docker Compose (connects to your remote MySQL):

 ```bash
 docker-compose up
 ```

-This will start a PostgreSQL database and the Node.js/Vite application.
+This will start the Node.js/Vite application.
 The server will be available at http://localhost:5000.
-Use `docker-compose down` to stop the services.
+Use `docker-compose down` to stop the service.

 ## Production Build